 Prepare the Injection Site

- Wipe the injection site with an alcohol pad in a circular motion and let it air dry to reduce the chance of getting an infection.
+Wipe the injection site with an alcohol pad in a circular motion and let it air dry to reduce the chance of getting an infection.
 Do not touch the injection site again before giving the injection.

- Do not fan or blow on the clean area.
+Do not fan or blow on the clean area.

 Step 3.
 Inject RoActemra

- Hold the RoActemra pre-filled pen firmly with one hand.
+Hold the RoActemra pre-filled pen firmly with one hand.
 Twist and pull off the green cap with the other hand (See Figure E).
 The green cap contains a loose fitting metal tube.

- If you cannot remove the green cap you should ask a caregiver for help or contact your healthcare provider.
+If you cannot remove the green cap you should ask a caregiver for help or contact your healthcare provider.